lpantano/ML_project/project.md

 ```

 There is a lot of information here.
 It seems there are 3 different gadgets to
 read position and movement.
-Then, the 4 different location in the body as
+Then, the 4 different location in the body, as
 the web page described.

 Something interesting is to know how many users there are: carlitos, pedro, adelmo, charles, eurico, jeremy.
 Note that this model will be very biased to these users.
-Is not a big
+It's not a big
 representation to predict for any other person.

 There is the values of `new` windows, and it seems every time there is